-What is Fixed VoIP and How a Fixed VoIP number works?
+What is Fixed VoIP, and How does a Fixed VoIP number work?

 VoIP stands for Voice over Internet Protocol.
-The new telephony enables people to make and receive calls using a broadband Internet connection instead of a conventional phone line.
-It converts the audio signals into digital signals i.e. data packages are transmitted over the Internet and are converted back to audio signals.
+It is a type of telephony that uses a broadband Internet connection instead of conventional telephone lines to enable people to make and receive calls.
+During communication, audio is converted to digital signals in the form of data packets transmitted over the Internet and then converted back to audio signals.

-Traditional calling uses copper lines to transmit signals through various paths.
+The traditional calls use copper lines to transmit signals through various paths.
 If the calls are made at a long distance, more circuits are connected on this path.
 It makes the process complex and expensive.
-Also, one disadvantage is that if a person is using a line or path, it means that no one else can use that path until the call is disconnected.
+Also, one disadvantage is that if a person is using a line or path, no one else can use that path until the call is disconnected.

 On the other hand, VoIP calls can be made using a computer, phone, or any other data-driven device.
-In VoIP, the voice or audio signal is broken down into multiple data packages that are transmitted through different routes.
+In VoIP, the voice or audio signal is broken into multiple data packets and transmitted through different routes.

-It is not necessary that these packages follow the same path or are together on the journey.
+These packages do not need to follow the same path or be together on the journey.
 They use different paths on the same network.
-Once they reach the destination they are reconstructed and structured in the sending order and transmitted as a conversation.
+Once they reach the destination, they are reconstructed and structured in the sending order and transmitted as a conversation.

 The whole process completes within a second.